LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA gives printf and close as an example.
 In such matters, casting to void is an acceptable way to explicitly express this `(void)printf("%s", "Hi")`.
 This way others know the return value is purposely ignored, but also allows for questioning if it should be ignored.
-In most cases though the return value should be checked because it is main way C communicates something went wrong.
+In most cases though, the return value should be checked because it is the main way C communicates something went wrong.
 This is especially true if the function needs to propagate the error up the call chain.
 This type of behavior would also extend into programmer made functions.
 As the function is being created there is a thought about what can go wrong with each step.